TimeToWakeUp/LeeCode-solutions-in-C/README.md

-# LeeCode-solutions-in-C
+# LeeCode
-LeetCode  C solutions
+LeetCode solutions in C